Yukisando/yfc.github.io/POSTING_GUIDE.md

 ### 5. Wait for Automation (about 30 seconds)
 - GitHub Actions automatically processes your post
-- It checks the access code (then hides it for security)
+- It hides the access code immediately for security
+- Checks if the code was correct
 - Extracts your images automatically
 - Adds today's date automatically
 - Updates the website